-- Eyeliner makes eyes look larger.
+- Eyeliner makes eyes appear larger.

-- A light blush emphasizes the cheekbones and the added color can prevent bright video lights from washing out skin tone.
+- A light blush emphasizes the cheekbones, and the added color can prevent bright video lights from washing out skin tone.

 Before the shooting starts, do a final visual check using an external monitor if possible.
 Everyone on the set can help – the more eyes, the better.
 Make sure everyone understands that tiny details can sometimes make or break a video and are worthy of time and attention.

 - Look for smudged mascara, crooked collars, shiny skin, flyaway hair, eyeglass reflections, wrinkled shirts, poor posture, etc. - any thing that will detract from the finished video.

 - Check the lighting for final adjustments, such as lens flares, backlighting to keep the talent from blending into the background, changing the key light to flatter certain facial features, adding a gel to bring out warm skin tones, or accenting interesting elements in the background.

 - Do a final test to make sure the microphone is not rubbing against clothing and levels are in the correct range.

 - If this is a more involved shoot with breaks and scene changes, someone needs to pay special attention to continuity.
 Hairstyle should not be behind the ears in one sentence and wind-blown or flowing freely in the next.
 A collar should not be outside the lapel in one shot and inside in the next.

 To many, wardrobe and makeup may seem like minor details.
 Professionals know that careful preparation will help avoid jarring inconsistencies and save time, money and headaches in the long run.
 If the talent is playing a married person, make sure they have a ring.
 If a woman playing a shopper needs a handbag, don’t assume she is bringing one.